adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 ###### Android

-In the Application class in the onCreate() method, register the Edge extension along with the other AEP SDK extensions before calling MobileCore.start(...)
+In the Application class in the onCreate() method, register the Edge extension along with the other AEP mobile SDK extensions before calling MobileCore.start(...)

 ```java
 Edge.registerExtension();